dotnet/docs-maui/docs/fundamentals/behaviors.md

 > [!IMPORTANT]
 > The partial classes must reside in the same namespace.

-The following example shows the `TintColorBehavior` partial class on Android, which tint an image with a specified color:
+The following example shows the `TintColorBehavior` partial class on Android, which tints an image with a specified color:

 ```csharp
 using Android.Graphics;